DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * cmdline: ``cmdline`` structure will be made opaque to hide platform-specific content.
 On Linux and FreeBSD, supported prior to DPDK 20.11, original structure will be kept until DPDK 21.11.

-* dpdk-setup.sh: This old script relies on deprecated stuff, and especially ``make``.
-Given environments are too much variables for such a simple script, it will be removed in DPDK 20.11.
-  Some useful parts may be converted into specific scripts.